 Happy Valentine`s day, guys!

-Impress your loved ones with this beautiful and delicious doughnut sushi.
+Impress your loved ones with these beautiful and delicious doughnut sushi.
 Decorate your sushi with most freshness and yummiest sushi toppings.
-Rich salmon, fatty sashimi tuna, crunchy tobiko, fresh cucumber, creamy avocado, and nutty sesame seeds.
+Rich salmon, fatty sashimi salmon, crunchy tobiko, fresh cucumber, creamy avocado, and nutty sesame seeds.
 The pink adds a fun twist to your meal thanks to the secret ingredient, beetroot juice.

 Eat them with chopsticks or just wrap using a nori sheet.
 Best served with a glass of chilled sparkling sake.